Posts | Building Tips | Comparisons | Pole Barn Builders

 Each customer is assigned their own Project Sales Consultant (PSC) that lives in their area.

-Currently, FBi has PSCs spread throughout Indiana, Illinois, Eastern Iowa, and Southern Michigan covering their designated territories.
+Currently, FBi has PSCs spread throughout Indiana, Illinois, Iowa, Kentucky, Michigan, Missouri, Ohio, and Wisconsin covering their designated territories.

 This arrangement allows your PSC to discuss your building needs in person, walk the property, and identify an ideal location for a new pole barn.